 We assign a aa2 Capital score to SGKB, in line with the initial score.
-Our evaluation reflects the bank's tangible common equity (TCE) ratio of 17.3% as of year-end 2020, slightly down from 17.5% as of year-end 2019, as well as its solid leverage ratios.
+Our evaluation reflects the bank's tangible common equity (TCE) ratio of 16.3% as of 30 June 2021, slightly down from 16.6% as of year-end 2020, as well as its solid leverage ratios.

 On 27 May 2019, SGKB completed a CHF176.5 million capital increase, which bolstered the bank's Common Equity Tier 1 (CET1) capital ratio by about one percentage point.
 Previously, SGKB's total regulatory capitalisation had benefitted from the issuance of new high-trigger Additional Tier 1 (AT1) and Tier 2 instruments in 2017.
-Overall, this helped to lift the bank's total capital ratio to 17.5% as of year-end 2020 from 15.6% as of year-end 2016, providing a solid buffer against the 12.0% minimum total capital ratio requirement that the Swiss Financial Market Supervisory Authority (FINMA) has set for SGKB, given its classification as a Category 3 banking institution.
-On a CET1 basis, SGKB reported a 16.0% CET1 capital ratio as of year-end 2020, which was slightly down from 16.2% as of year-end 2019 due to balance sheet and, hence, risk-weighted asset (RWA) growth.
+Overall, this helped to lift the bank's total capital ratio to 17.2% as of 30 June 2021 from 15.6% as of year-end 2016, providing a solid buffer against the 12.0% minimum total capital ratio requirement that the Swiss Financial Market Supervisory Authority (FINMA) has set for SGKB, given its classification as a Category 3 banking institution.
+On a CET1 basis, SGKB reported a 15.7% CET1 capital ratio as of 30 June 2021, which was slightly down from 16.0% as of year-end 2020 due to balance sheet and, hence, risk-weighted asset (RWA) growth.
 Compared to the bank's 7.8% minimum CET1 ratio requirement, the bank's headroom is still sizeable.
 No longer included in the bank's capital requirements is the countercyclical buffer requirement for residential mortgage exposures, which was revoked by the Swiss National Bank (SNB) and FINMA in March 2020 and which had resulted in a 1.0% add-on for SGKB in 2019.

-While the bank's risk-based capital ratios declined somewhat in 2020, the bank reported a slightly improved regulatory leverage ratio of 7.4% as of 31 December 2020, compared to 7.0% as of year-end 2019.
-This was due to the temporary exemption by FINMA, which allowed bank's to exclude the deposits held at the SNB from the calculation of the leverage ratio in 2020.
-Based on our leverage measure of TCE to tangible banking assets, the leverage ratio softened somewhat to 7.0% as of year-end 2020 from 7.4% as of year-end 2019, reflecting a CHF2.6 billion or 7.2% increase in the balance sheet.
-The driver behind the significant balance sheet expansion was an increase in liquid assets following the SNB's decision to increase the amount of sight deposits that banks can hold at 0% interest at the central bank2.
+While the bank's risk-based capital ratios declined somewhat in H1 2021, SGKB reported a more material drop in its regulatory leverage ratio to 6.4% as of 30 June 2021, compared to 7.4% as of year-end 2020.
+This was due to the temporary exemption by FINMA, which allowed banks to exclude the deposits held at the SNB from the calculation of the leverage ratio in 2020.
+Based on our leverage measure of Tangible Common Equity (TCE) to tangible banking assets, the leverage ratio only softened marginally to 6.6% as of 30 June 2021 from 6.7% as of year-end 2020, reflecting a CHF0.7 billion or 1.7% increase in the balance sheet.
+In 2020, the bank's balance sheet had expanded more significantly by a CHF2.6 billion or 7.2%, reflecting an increase in liquid assets following the SNB's decision to increase the amount of sight deposits that banks can hold at 0% interest at the central bank2